Rajneesh-Tiwari/AV_WNS/README.md

-### AV_WNS
+### AV_WNS:
-- Repo for 5th place solution for WNS Hackathon on AnalyticsVidhya
+- WNS Hackathon held on AV (Sept 2019) (Link: https://datahack.analyticsvidhya.com/contest/wns-analytics-wizard-2019/)

-- 1. Refer to 'global var creation' directory for all data preparation codes
+#### Repo for 5th place solution for WNS Hackathon on AnalyticsVidhya

-- 2. models/ directory has all all the models used - 7LGBMs, 2 Catboost, 1 extratrees
+> 1. Refer to 'global var creation' directory for all data preparation codes
-- 3. GMean/ has the final ensemble code for geometric mean which gave the best score
+> 2. models/ directory has all all the models used - 7LGBMs, 2 Catboost, 1 extratrees
-- 4. Document: Report prepared for Analytics Vidhya
+> 3. GMean/ has the final ensemble code for geometric mean which gave the best score

 ### Final Standing: